Research, Audit and QI Opportunities

 East London Diabetes Research Networks.

-September each year).
-This is an established, but unique event at
+day.
+This is an established, but unique event at Southend Hospital

-Southend Hospital and is a great opportunity for medical, nursing
+and is a great opportunity for medical, nursing and allied health

-research and the sharing of learning to improve patient care.
-The
+sharing of learning to improve patient care.
+The presentation day

-presentation day is preceded by posters of audits being displayed
+is preceded by posters of audits being displayed in the Education